grumat/bmt-test/examples/04-timer-delay/README.md

 This example repeats example `02-systick-delay`, but it demonstrates that the regular timer classes serves also as time base for the polling classes.
-This makes them more flexible, and a single programming interface is accomplished.
+A consistent interface between system tick and reglar timer, makes development more flexible, and a single programming interface is accomplished.

 One exception is the first test mode, which presents the `Timer::AnyTimerDelay<>` template class.